cms-health-project/health-check-rfc/README.md

 *(optional)* public version of the health check API.

 #### serviceId
-*(optional)* a unique identifier of the service, in this case the URL of the website responsing.
+*(optional)* a unique identifier of the service, in this case the URL of the website responding.

 #### description
 *(optional)* a human-friendly description of the service.

+##### time
+*(optional)* is the date-time, in ISO8601 format, at which the result has been generated.

 #### checks
-*(required)* The checks object containing all single check data. "checks" contains one or more check results as an array.
+*(required)* contains one or more checks as an array.
+Each check is defined by a `name` and can contain one or more check results.

 ##### name
 *(required)* The name of the check.
 It is built as "componentName:checkName", where "componentName" is the name of a single component or category and "checkName" is the name of the check itself.